emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
 Hello there!
-I'm Webb &mdash; a super-generalist living in Denver, Colorado.
+I'm Webb &mdash; a product generalist living in Denver, Colorado.

+I enjoy...

+- Technology and design
+- Problem solving
+- Art (music, writing, performance &mdash; all of it)
+- Learning from others
+- Discovering new experiences

+I also like connecting with new people...so please feel free to [give me a shout](mailto:webb.henderson@gmail.com)!

+---

 ### Quick Facts